Kinki, Woven textiles and more

 - Osaka

-Osaka naniwa pewterware (called Osaka naniwa suzuki in Japanese) is a metalwork produced in and around the city of Osaka, Osaka prefecture.
+Osaka naniwa pewterware (called Osaka Naniwa Suzuki in Japanese) is a metalwork produced in and around the city of Osaka, Osaka prefecture.
 In the past, tin mined in Japan was used, but today it is imported mainly from Thailand and Indonesia.
 This…

 View more